Top 10 key components to a successful marketing campaign

 Make your campaign easy to share.
 If your campaign isn’t designed to be shared, you’re limiting its potential.
 Here are some ideas:

-- Your campaign has to be easy to share on the various social media channels (Facebook, Twitter, Pinterest, LinkedIn, etc.);
+- For a successful marketing campaign, has to be easy to share it on the various social media channels (Facebook, Twitter, Pinterest, LinkedIn, etc.);

 - Encourage participants to share your campaign on their social media profiles by rewarding them with an additional chance to win;